jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.markdown

 * [Ask Different](http://apple.stackexchange.com/contact)
 * [Ask Patents](http://patents.stackexchange.com/contact)

+I suspect these will only be incremental gains for us, but the links could become valuable for many anonymous users who stumble onto our sites.

 **Next time:** Last fall we tackled a much bigger problem than 3<sup>rd</sup> party tickets: manual account merges and deletions.

 ---

+Footnotes:

 [^1]: For those who are wondering, we also have unregistered and
       moderator user types.
 Neither is significant in relative terms,